NeelakshSingh/oct_levitation/README.md

 catkin build oct_levitation
 ```
 The `setup.py` file in the package root contains all necessary python packages which will be installed during the build process.
+Give real-time permissions to the controller node by following the instructions in `docs/rtprio_permissions.md`.
 To make complete use of the experiment analysis script, install `xterm`:
 ```bash
 sudo apt-get install xterm